Leonardo's Brambles and their Afterlife in Rubens's Studies of Nature from Leonardo da Vinci: nature and architecture

 Contributors are: Janis Bell, Andrea Bernardoni, Marco Carpiceci, Paolo Cavagnero, Fabio Colonnese, Kay Etheridge, Diane Ghirardo, Claudio Giorgione, Domenico Laurenza, Catherine Lusheck, Silvio Mara, Jill Pederson, Richard Schofield, Sara Taglialagamba, Cristiano Tessari, Marco Versiero, and Raffaella Zama

 Leonardo da Vinci, Ruben

 Ancient, Medieval, Renaissance and Baroque Art and Architecture | Arts and Humanities

 Lusheck, Catherine H.; Moffatt, Constance; and Taglialagamba, Sara, "Leonardo's Brambles and their Afterlife in Rubens's Studies of Nature from Leonardo da Vinci: nature and architecture" (2019).
-All USF Faculty Authored Books.
-55.
+2019 USF Faculty and Staff Books.
+6.